vbabashov/house-prices/README.md

 Four of the columns 'Alley', 'PoolQC', 'Fence', 'MiscFeature' have more than 80% of the values missing, thus, I'll drop them from the dataset in the modelling phase.
 The rest of the columns were imputed using median and mode imputers.

-- Explore data:

-To explore the data, we can create visualizations.
+- Explore data: To explore the data, we can create visualizations.
 First, let's take a look at the target.
 From the Figure below SalePrice variable is skewed to the right and there are several outliers.
 Log-transformation of the target can help improve the model performance.

 ![saleprice](https://user-images.githubusercontent.com/26305084/112194684-8200f200-8bdf-11eb-9db5-dec7dc242f72.jpeg)

 Next, we can take a look at features.
 There are ordinal, nominal and numeric (continuous or integer) variables.
 To explore the relationship between SalePrice and numeric feautures, I'll use scatter plots, and between SalePrice and categoric features, I'll use scatter plots.

-The box-plots below reveal the spread of the SalePrices across the category levels.
-We see an increasing trend as the Overall Qual and Overall Cond of the house increase.
-Some of the categorical levels seem important while others don't seem play any role.

-Next, we can take a look at features.
-There are ordinal, nominal and numeric (continious or integer) variables.
-To explore the relationship between SalePrice and numeric feautures, I'll use scatter plots, and between SalePrice and categoric features, I'll use scatter plots.

 - The box-plots below reveal the spread of the SalePrices across the category levels.
 Mean sale price and distribuition of prices are similar for most of the variables.
 We see an inceasing trend as the OverallQual and OverallCond of the house increase.
 For some variables, while some categories are rare, most of the categorical levels don't seem to explain the difference in price.

 ![selectboxplots](https://user-images.githubusercontent.com/26305084/112189231-31d36100-8bda-11eb-846d-a79159a4a24c.jpeg)

-Scatter plots show that SalesPrie increase with LotFrontage, LotArea, BsmtFinSF1, GrLivArea, 1sfFlrSF and TotalBsmtSF variables.
-According to the data description file, GrLivArea with higher than 4000 sq feet constitute unusual observations, so sales (a total of five) with this condition can be dropped from the dataset.

 Scatter plots show that SalePrie increases with LotFrontage, LotArea, BsmtFinSF1, BsmtFinSF2, TotalBsmtSF, 1sfFlrSF, 2ndFlrSF, GrLivArea and GarageArea variables.